Why is volunteering important?

 If you’re interested in volunteering, here’s how to get started and some volunteering stories to inspire you.

-- Almost one in five (17%) people reported volunteering at least once a month, about 9.2m people.
+• Almost one in five (16%) people report volunteering at least once a month (about 8.3m people in the UK).

 Volunteers’ Week is about recognising all of those who have continued delivering vital work as volunteers over the past 12 months, acknowledging the huge number of first-time volunteers in communities around the country, and also saying thank you to all those who usually volunteer but have not been able to because of the ongoing pandemic.